oceanprotocol/ocean.py/READMEs/predict-eth.md

 ### 5.4 Analyze results: retrieve predictions

-This step and the next simulate what organizers ("Bob" here) will do with the predictions you shared: retrieve them, then calculate NMSE.
+This step and the next simulate what the judges ("Bob" here) will do with the predictions you shared: retrieve them, then calculate NMSE.
 You can use it to see how your predictions will be scored.

 ```python
 # Bob sends 1.0 datatokens to the service, to get access